 With a salt chlorine generator, you’ll never have to handle concentrated chlorine yourself, which eliminates the health risks that pool chemicals can carry.

 #2: Fewer chemicals

-As mentioned above, the chlorine content of this type of pool is far lower than a traditional backyard swimming pool.
+As mentioned above, the chlorine content of a saltwater pool is far lower than a traditional backyard pool.
 Less chlorine means that strong pool odor won’t be an issue.
-It means no more bleached swimsuits and no more kids’ hair turning green after a few weeks’ heavy pool use.
+It means no more bleached swimsuits and no more kids’ hair turning green after a few weeks’ of heavy pool use in chlorinated water.

-And because you won’t have to add concentrated chlorine, this salt pool system is better for the environment.
+And because you won’t have to add concentrated chlorine, this saltwater pool system is better for the environment.

 #3: Simpler maintenance

-The ease of caring for a salt water pool may be its biggest benefit.
-One of Neave Pools’ swimming pool professionals, Kris Schmitt, often likens these pools to driving with cruise control.
+The ease of caring for a saltwater pool may be its biggest benefit.
+One of Neave Pools’ swimming pool professionals, Kris Schmitt, often likens saltwater pools to driving with cruise control.
 As long as you keep the salt level regulated in your pool, the chemical balances pretty much take care of themselves.

 Of course, despite those low-maintenance benefits of installing a saltwater system, these pools definitely aren’t one-hundred percent maintenance free!
-You will still need to monitor the pool’s salt and chlorine levels and keep the pool clean.
+You will still need to monitor the pool’s salt and chlorine levels and keep it clean with regular pool sanitization.

 If you’re in Hudson Valley, call 845-463-0592.
 Westchester, call 914-271-7996.
 Cold Spring, call 845-463-0592, and in Connecticut, call 203-212-4800.
 Or fill out our contact form, and we’ll get in touch with you to schedule a complimentary pool consultation.